 Remembering people and experiences can include the good, the bad and the sad, which can be uplifting, upsetting, and messy.
 I don’t often think of my parents who died fifteen years ago, at least not consciously.
 But then a song, a dish, a place, or even a smell will bring them back, as if they’re in the same room.
 I yearn to thank them for all they’ve provided and done for me, but then I find myself wondering about the things I don’t want to say now that they’re gone.
 They weren’t perfect and neither was my relationship with them.

 I see now that my struggle with these contrasting memories and emotions has led me to unconsciously choose not to remember.
 It’s been my way of protecting myself from the things I’d rather forget.
-Last month’s gathering helped me realize that my historic way of being around remembering (or not) my parents isn’t the way to go.
+This gathering helped me realize that my historic way of being around remembering (or not) my parents isn’t the way to go.
 Not only does it rob me of the joy of reliving wonderful memories from the first thirty-eight years of my life, but it disrespects my parents as full human beings with their own limitations and shortcomings.

 Why we remember